NeoAren/JavaScript-Basics/README.md

-# Milestone Computer Science Society
+# [Archived] Milestone Computer Science Society

-This repository has been archived, it is now read-only.

-Please check the new repository [here](https://github.com/milestone-computer-science-society).
+This repository has been archived, please check the new repository [here](https://github.com/milestone-computer-science-society).